the-teachingRSE-project/competencies/competencies.md

 sciences, humanities or social sciences.
 Candidates with a bachelor's degree in computer science are also explicitly included, although we acknowledge that their master's programme should include adaptations to make their interaction effective with other domain scientists.
+In order to give the future RSE the necessary breadth we expect this to be a four semester curriculum.

 Basic mandatory courses include the following:
 * Introduction to programming: Students learn at least two languages: